mariskarai/mariskarai/README.md

 <h1 align="center">Hi 👋, I'm Mariska Rai</h1>
 <h3 align="center">A passionate Fin-Tech Enthusiast</h3>

-- 🌱 I’m a current student at the University of Kansas studying Computer Science and minor in Business
+- 🌱 I’m a current sophomore at the University of Kansas studying Computer Science with a minor in Business

 - Passionate about the intersection of **Technology and Finance**